AvirFrog/Mir-Us/docs/cookbook.md

         'Gallus gallus'
         ```

-With a bit more code, an abbreviation can be retrieved from a full name:
+Also, an abbreviation can be retrieved from a full name:
 !!! example "Retrieving organism abbreviation from organism name using get_organisms_short() function"
     === "Code"
         ```python